mozheykosn/a-b_testing/README.md

   - Conversion rate to product page views (event: `product_page`).
   - Views of the product cart (event: `product_cart`).
   - Purchases (event: `purchase`).

+**Conclusion**
+The overall conclusion from the provided data and the analysis of the conducted A/B test is that the test was plagued with numerous errors that could distort the results and do not reflect the real situation.
+Users who participated in both tests were removed from the second test to avoid biases.
+After data filtering, there were 19,849 events and 3,050 users remaining.
+Data from the last week of the test may be distorted due to the New Year's promotion.

+The funnel analysis revealed that adding items to the cart may be an optional step.
+The conversion results showed that the test group performed worse.
+However, upon further analysis using the Bonferroni correction, the A/B test results were not statistically significant for the "product_cart" and "purchase" metrics, indicating no difference between groups A and B in these metrics.

+Thus, it can be concluded that the execution of this A/B test was flawed, and the results do not provide a basis for the conclusions made regarding the difference in conversion between the groups.
+To conduct a more accurate and reliable analysis, the errors should be addressed, and the test should be repeated.